 - entire-class reads a common text

 There are many types of print for Shared Reading.
 Big books, charts, and poetry are some resources for teachers to read WITH students.

 Here some great educators share their resources.

 The main goal of shared reading is to engage students with the text.
 It is to share a reading experience.
 Everyone can read together and then participate in a rich discussion, writing, or response to the text.

-In summary, a Shared Reading is a reading experience where both teacher and students read a large text, together.
-A chart, a poem on a smartboard, or any other BIG text, where the teacher reads WITH the students using self-questions and think aloud reading strategies.
+In summary, Shared Reading is a reading experience where both teacher and students read a large text, together.
+A chart, a poem on a smartboard, or any other BIG text, where the teacher reads WITH the students using self-question and think aloud reading strategies.
 The goal is to model fluent and expressive reading.
 The students INTERACT with the text while reading WITH the teacher and then through discussions, writing, and/or thinking for themselves.

 These literacy posts may help in YOUR Balanced Literacy journey.

 These resource books for TEACHERS may be helpful for YOUR reading.